-USC, or Carolina, is one of only 32 public institutions to have earned the top tier designation by the Carnegie Foundation in both research activity and community engagement.
-The university has earned many accolades for their high-quality programs, such as having the top-ranked undergraduate international business major as well as the best international MBA program as ranked by U.S. News & World Report.
-Kiplinger’s and Princeton Review have both ranked the University of South Carolina for being a best value in public schools.
+USC, or Carolina, is one of only 32 public institutions to have earned the top-tier designation by the Carnegie Foundation in both research activity and community engagement.
+The university has earned many accolades for its high-quality programs, such as having the top-ranked undergraduate international business major as well as the best international MBA program as ranked by U.S. News & World Report.
+Kiplinger’s and Princeton Review have both ranked the University of South Carolina for being the best value in public schools.

 5. Rice University